tundish/pity_of_thieves/pot/interior/00_introduction.rst

 {0}

 |PLAYER_NAME| listens for a moment.
-She's not alone in the house.
+He's not alone in the hut.
 Is there going to be a problem?

 .. property:: DRAMA.prompt Type a command to continue.
 .. property:: DRAMA.state 0

-.. |NPC_NAME| property:: NPC.name
 .. |PLAYER_NAME| property:: PLAYER.name